psiie/RSS-IRC-NodeBot/README.md

 ###ToDo
 * Create new threads
 * List all possible threads to reply to
-* Add cooldown to everything.
-IRC is easy to spam.
-* Fix long messages being cut off
+* Add password support for channels